python-zeroconf/python-zeroconf/README.rst

 * Removed second level caching from ServiceBrowsers (#737) @bdraco

-  The ServiceBrowser had its own cache of the last time it saw a service which was reimplementing the DNSCache and presenting a source of truth problem that lead to unexpected queries when the two disagreed.
+  The ServiceBrowser had its own cache of the last time it saw a service that was reimplementing the DNSCache and presenting a source of truth problem that lead to unexpected queries when the two disagreed.
 * Fixed server cache not being case-insensitive (#731) @bdraco

-  If the server name had uppercase chars and any of the matching records were lowercase, the server would not be found
+  If the server name had uppercase chars and any of the matching records were lowercase, and the server would not be found
 * Fixed cache handling of records with different TTLs (#729) @bdraco